ebryerwork/icds_docs/docs/handling-data/file-storage.md

 [globus]: 12_TransferringFiles.md#globus

 !!! warning "Archive storage is not suitable for storing protected data."
+     If you are working with data or software that must adhere to regulatory requirements please contact us or the [Office of Information Security](https://security.psu.edu) to ensure it is being handled appropriately.

 ## Quotas

 home, work, group, and scratch directories are subject to limits, both on the total filespace and on the total number of inodes.
 Inodes are data structures that store most of the essential information about a file or directory.
-Things like files, directories, and symlinks all count towards inode limits.
+Files, directories, and symlinks all count towards inode limits.

 On RC, quota limits are: